Episode 19: Lyndol Descant: Let it All Krumble to restore joy & happiness

-Her music and lyrics are both reflecting the struggles as a musician which reinforcies the sadness of the song but there is also happiness vibe with the lyrics and the music.
+Her music and lyrics are both reflecting her struggles as a musician which reinforces the sadness of the song but there is also happiness vibe with the lyrics and the music.

 With lyrics that say “nothing around me sparkles/but still my heart dances tonight/nothing around me shines/still my mind sees the light.)

-These lyrics give you that euphoric feeling it’s also kind of reinforced by the music that’s playing where at the chrous it’s very upbeat and danceable where part of the song is kind of dark but with these lyrics and the chorus area it starts to get up beat and happy.
+These lyrics give you that euphoric feeling it’s also kind of reinforced by the music that’s playing where at the chorus it’s very upbeat and danceable where part of the song is kind of dark but with these lyrics and the chorus area it starts to get upbeat and happy.

 It starts out with her having this sultry, jazzy feel, and then kind of goes into an upbeat singing.
 It’s neat how there are two distinct styles within one song.

 The song’s meaning is further exemplified in the video that accompanies the track.
 The video was directed by Eric Norcross and shot at the Gowanus Canal in Brooklyn.
 It features Lawson Leong a comedian, actor, and wrestler as the artist in despair.

 So now that you have a gist about the song and its meaning I’m gonna play the track for you to listen to for yourself.
 Here is “Let It Krumble” by Lyndol Descant.

 We would love to know what you think of this track.
 You can tell us in a comment on our podcast episode web page or leave us an audio comment at the link in the episode summary.